 Commercial writing of any hue is not just about the quality of the prose, jokes or plotting: it’s the whole package.
 What these celebrity novelists have brought into sharp focus is just how much this is the case.
-If you were forced to put your mortgage on the winner in a straight sales scrap between a mediocre celebrity title from Martine McCutcheon or an original and snappy piece of whimsy from an obese, rusty haired office administrator from Winersh where would your money go?
+If you were forced to put your mortgage on the winner in a straight sales scrap between a mediocre celebrity title from Martine McCutcheon or an original and snappy piece rom-com from an obese office administrator from Winersh where would your money go?
 Principles, ethics, belief in the power of books to transform minds – none of these things are important when selecting which pieces of commercial fiction to publish.
 You’re just betting on the most likely horse.

 As a business decision, therefore, Martine is a sound one and that’s all it should be considered.
 Pointing and laughing at her because she’s not a sexier version of Tolstoy is just plain dumb.
 To paraphrase from a better Richard Curtis film than the paper cut in the eyeball in which Martine starred, she’s just a girl, whose written a book, asking the public to buy it.
 She is not asking for literary acceptance, so let’s once and for all draw a line between books published solely for commercial gain and those that have a higher ambition than simple entertainment.
 We do it with other media (The Wire’s viewing figures are never humiliated in a comparison with Coronation Street or one of ITV’s many cop shows) so why not with books?